a1chals/Pathway/NETWORK_VISUALIZATION.md

 ## Overview

-A complete interactive network visualization feature has been added to PathSearch, allowing users to visually explore how people move between companies using a force-directed graph similar to TalentHunt's layout.
+A complete interactive network visualization feature has been added to Pathway, allowing users to visually explore how people move between companies using a force-directed graph similar to TalentHunt's layout.

 ## Features Implemented